 Join the Docks

-UPDATED 07/07/20: The Royal Docks Team has announced that applications are now open for projects to be included in its Join the Docks Autumn Programme.
-To find out more about the opportunities available, and how to apply, please visit our Join the Docks application page.
+UPDATED 05/10/20: The Royal Docks Team has announced that applications are now closed for projects to be included in its Join the Docks Autumn Programme.
+The programme for Join the Docks 2020 has now been announced and can be viewed here.

 Spanning 4km of London’s historic docklands, Join the Docks is a month-long celebration that brings together neighbours, Londoners, and the communities that make up this part of Newham, East London.